West London Woman Jailed for Life Over Terror Plot Targeting St Paul’s Cathedral and More

-Commander Richard Smith, head of the Met Police Counter Terrorism Command, said: “This case is a stark reminder that the threat from terrorism remains as real as ever.
+Commander Richard Smith, head of Met Police Counter Terrorism Command, said: “This is a stark reminder that the threat from terrorism remains as real as ever.
+As lockdown eases and public spaces reopen, we need the public to stay alert and report anything suspicious.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.